Trade Import

 Other Fees And Direct P&L

-Use this path when your export already contains authoritative final P&L or when broker fee breakdowns matter more than reconstructing every fill manually.
+The mapping options sit together in the manual import flow.
+Use Direct P&L mode when your export already contains authoritative final P&L or when broker fee breakdowns matter more than reconstructing every fill manually.
+From the same area, you can load a local mapping template or request AI mapping suggestions.

 Manual Mapping